 A Test Automation Solution Engineered for Salesforce

-Salesforce implementations are important enough and complex enough to warrant a tailor-made test automation solution designed specifically for the Salesforce platform instead of adjusting a generic tool to fit.
-You don’t use a GP when you need a neurosurgeon, you don’t use a plumber when you’re fixing the cooling system of a nuclear reactor, and you shouldn’t use a generic test automation solution on one of the most important platforms in your business.
+Salesforce implementations are essential and complex enough to warrant a tailor-made test automation solution designed specifically for the Salesforce platform instead of adjusting a generic tool to fit.
+You don’t use a GP when you need a neurosurgeon, you don’t use a plumber when you’re fixing the cooling system of a nuclear reactor, and you shouldn’t use a generic test automation solution on one of the most essential platforms in your business.

 One synonym for generic is “off the rack.”
 Great utility, more affordable, more available.
 Just not the best fit.
-A bespoke suit may cost a bit more and take longer to make, but you will look fabulous.
+A bespoke suit may cost more and take longer, but you will look fabulous.

-→ Stay tuned for our third blog in the series, “Community and Culture Matters.”
+→ Stay tuned for our third blog series, “Community and Culture Matters.”

 Can’t wait for the next blog post in the series, and are already itching to set up a demo?
 Let’s talk.
 Connect with us, tell us about your testing needs, and we’ll get back to you to chat further!